-Responsibilities of departments
+Responsibilities of Departments

-Departments of history may wish to begin by asking themselves the following questions:
+Departments of history should ask themselves the following questions:

 - 1. How are your department and your institution responding to the opportunities and challenges presented by the emerging digital environment? - 2.
-How is your department planning to evaluate work presented as part of promotion, tenure, or other review in a digital medium? - 3.
-Do your hiring plans include positions that involve research and publication employing the use of digital media?
+How is your department planning to evaluate work presented as part of hiring, promotion, tenure, or other review in a digital medium? - 3.
+Do your hiring plans include positions that involve research, teaching, and scholarly communication employing the use of digital media?

 After these initial conversations, the AHA recommends that departments explore their situation more deeply.
 The AHA recognizes that most departments will not be able to address all the following points immediately.
-Some departments may wish to form committees to address the issues, others may wish to start addressing them in the course of their regular meetings, and this process may take some time.
+One approach would be to form a committee to address the issues, another would be to start addressing them in the course of their regular meetings, and this process may take some time.
 But given the likelihood that most departments will eventually face the question of how to evaluate digital work, and to integrate such work into its spectrum of activities, consideration of these issues should begin before actual cases present themselves.

-- They may wish inform themselves about developments in the digital context of our work.
+• They should inform themselves about developments in the digital context of our work.
 Most colleges and universities have staff in place whose job it is to monitor and promote new technologies.
 Librarians, in particular, have long been involved in professional conversations regarding new technologies of teaching and scholarship.
-Many of them will be delighted to hold workshops and address faculty in groups or as individuals. - Before hiring and encouraging fellow historians who have responsibility for fostering these capacities, it is advisable that chairs and committee heads specify what will count as scholarly contributions toward tenure and promotion.
-Departments should review and revise written guidelines that define the expectations of ways that colleagues might use digital resources, tools, and networks in their scholarship.
+Many of them will be delighted to hold workshops and address faculty in groups or as individuals.

-- Digital scholarship should be evaluated in its native digital medium, not printed out for inclusion in review materials.
+- Before hiring and encouraging fellow historians who have responsibility for fostering these capacities, it is advisable that chairs and committee heads specify what will count as scholarly contributions toward tenure and promotion.
+Departments should review and revise written guidelines that define the expectations of ways that colleagues might use digital resources, tools, and networks in their scholarship. - Digital scholarship should be evaluated in its native digital medium, not printed out for inclusion in review materials.
 Evaluators need to understand how a project works, what capacities it possesses, and how well those capacities perform.
-This can only be done by actually using the interface. - Departments may wish to consider how to evaluate as scholarship the development of sophisticated digital tools - Departments need to consider how they will deal with work in a digital medium which exists in a process of continual revision, and therefore never exists as a "finished" product. - Since digital scholarship often includes collaborations, departments should consider developing protocols for evaluating those collaborations (see Appendix B), which may include co-authored works, undergraduate research, crowdsourcing, and development of tools. - Departments without expertise in digital scholarship may wish to enlist colleagues who possess expertise in particular forms of digital scholarship to help them evaluate the strengths and weaknesses of the work before them.
+This can only be done by actually using the interface. - Departments should consider how to evaluate as scholarship the development of sophisticated digital tools. - Departments need to consider how they will deal with work in a digital medium that exists in a process of continual revision, and therefore never exists as a "finished" product. - Since digital scholarship often includes collaborations, departments should consider developing protocols for evaluating collaborative work, such as co-authored works, undergraduate research, crowdsourcing, and development of tools. - The development of tools and other significant methodological contributions to digital scholarship often require funding to enable collaborations within and across disciplines.
+Since obtaining funding of this kind may involve undergoing a rigorous peer-review process, departments should consider how to evaluate a candidate's record of successful grant proposals of this kind. - Departments without expertise in digital scholarship should consider enlisting colleagues who possess expertise in particular forms of digital scholarship to help them evaluate the strengths and weaknesses of the work before them.

-Responsibilities of scholars
+Responsibilities of Scholars